ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 >This is a 1v1 card game, within the gameplay genre of trading card games (not necessarily the distribution model).
 The rules will support draft and constructed.
 We intend on making a reusable draft format for 2 players and one for more players.
 You win the game by reducing your opponent's life total to 0.

 The game takes place in Atnia, the setting of Ciaban's Tabletop RPG.
-A short briefing on it can be found here: [[Atnia Introduction]].
+A short briefing on the world can be found here: [[Atnia Introduction]].

-Notes:
-- I am currently in the process of replacing all references to priority with active player, as that should be more clear wording. - Ski
 # Rules for playing the game:

 ## Shared Round
-During each round players will take turns playing cards and taking actions.
+During each round players will take turns taking actions (mainly playing cards!).
+Only one player is the active player at a time, and you can only take actions while you are the active player.
 These actions include:
+- Play a Card or Ability - When you play a card/ability, the other player becomes the active player. | See "Playing Cards".
-- Pass - When both players pass, if cards are being played, all cards resolve, and if no cards are being played, move onto the next step/phase of the round.
-Everything basically revolves around this double pass system, both players pass, then everything resolves and/or you move to the next step/phase.
+- Pass - By passing, the other player becomes the active player.
+When both players pass, if cards are being played, all cards resolve, and if no cards are being played, move to the next step/phase of the round.
-- Play a Card or Ability - See "Playing Cards".
 - Attack / Enter Combat - See "Combat".
 For more info, see "Round Phases"
 ---